 - Make sure you all have device-free time!
 Healthy bodies need to move so break out the living room dance party, practise some yoga, aerobics, stretching, or even power walking on the spot.

 - Do all the jobs you’ve putting off like sorting out the kitchen cupboards, going through the linen, sorting through clothing and making a pile to donate (wash and dry first), or getting that spring cleaning or mending done.
 This is a great time to walk through each room and decide how you want it organized!

 - Empower yourself to understand your gut symptoms.
 Now is the time to get a great understanding of how the low FODMAP diet works and get prepared to figure out your food triggers.
-Our FODMAP Wellness Club has online course that walk you through each phase of the low FODMAP diet.
+Our FODMAP Made Easy programme has online courses that walk you through each phase of the low FODMAP diet.

 - Plan some indoor family activities: play lava, hide and seek, build forts and huts out of blankets and sheets (this is the one time you can camp in the lounge and not have to find extra time to clean up for the next day!).

 - Learn a new skill.
 There are plenty of online websites and courses where you can learn a new skill or language (for when the borders reopen!)